Hurricane Jova crosses Mexico's Pacific coast

 By Mica Rosenberg and Miguel Angel Gutierrez

-PUERTO VALLARTA/MANZANILLO, Mexico Hurricane Jova made landfall as a Category Two storm on Mexico's Pacific coast late on Tuesday, threatening one of the country's busiest cargo ports and tourist resorts with high waves, heavy rain and flooding.
+PUERTO VALLARTA/MANZANILLO, Mexico, Oct 11 (Reuters) - Hurricane Jova made landfall as a Category Two storm on Mexico's Pacific coast late on Tuesday, threatening one of the country's busiest cargo ports and tourist resorts with high waves, heavy rain and flooding.

 Downtown in the popular resort of Puerto Vallarta, people boarded up shops as dark clouds gathered for most of the day.
 By Tuesday night, a few restaurants remained open and some people were still out on the streets in the drizzle.